-- 6. Wipe the dipstick clean.
-Insert the dipstick fully, then remove it again. - If the oil level is within the lower and upper holes or lower and upper lines, the oil level is acceptable.
-DO NOT ADD OIL. - If the oil level is below the lower hole or the lower line, engine oil must be added to raise the level within the normal operating range. - 2.5L I4 engine

-- If required, add engine oil to the engine.
+- 5. Locate and carefully remove the engine oil level dipstick. - 6.
+Wipe the dipstick clean.
+Insert the dipstick fully, then remove it again. - If the oil level is within the lower and upper holes/lines, the oil level is acceptable.
+DO NOT ADD OIL. - If the oil level is below the lower hole/line, engine oil must be added to raise the level within the normal operating range. - If required, add engine oil to the engine.
 Refer to Adding engine oil in this chapter. - Do not overfill the engine with oil.
-Oil levels above the upper hole or upper line may cause engine damage.
+Oil levels above the upper hole/line may cause engine damage.
 If the engine is overfilled, some oil must be removed from the engine by an authorized dealer. - 7.
 Put the dipstick back in and ensure it is fully seated.